adegard/PixelCam/README.md

 ## Getting the APK

-The repo builds both **debug** and **release** APKs automatically with GitHub Actions.
+The repo builds **debug** APKs automatically with GitHub Actions.
 The release APK is signed with a debug key so it installs normally.

-1. Open the **Actions** tab of this repository.
+1. Open the **Release** tab of this repository.
-2. Select the latest **Build APK** workflow run.
-3. Download the `PixelCam-apks` artifact and install the APK of your choice (allow "install from unknown sources").
+2. Download the app-debug.apk artifact and install the APK of your choice (allow "install from unknown sources").

-You can also run the workflow manually from the Actions tab with "Run workflow".

 ## Building locally